foundation-model-stack/fastsafetensors/README.md

 fastsafetensors is an efficient safetensors loader.
 If you develop your own code that loads large safetensors files, you can try fastsafetensors APIs (see [docs](./docs/overview.md)).
 For example, vLLM and SGLang have `--load-format fastsafetensors` command-line argument to speed up their initialization.

-This library supports Linux/CUDA, ROCm without GDS, Windows, [3FS](https://github.com/deepseek-ai/3fs), and unified-memory systems such as DGX Spark.
+This library supports Linux/CUDA, ROCm without GDS, Windows, [3FS](https://github.com/deepseek-ai/3fs), unified-memory systems such as DGX Spark, and so on.
+We welcome more platform/storage-specific optimizations like them by adding new [copier backends](fastsafetensors/copier/).
 Our CI tests Python 3.10-3.14 with PyTorch 2.11.0.

 # Performance Highlights